Philipp0002/Ministryapp/README.md

 Google Play and the Google Play logo are trademarks of Google LLC.

-## Translating
-If you want to help translate the app follow this link: https://translate.ministryapp.de/

 ## Contributing
-Feel free to add issues for suggesting features and reporting bugs.
+Feel free to report bugs and suggest features by creating an issue!.